 - Google Design Sprint: Involves a five-day sprint, and results in answers for the critical questions without building or launching a minimum viable product.

-Insights on product idea validation from the experts
+Insights on product idea validation from experts

-Deciding on key features of a product
+Deciding on core features of a product

-General understanding of what makes a successful validation process is a starting point.
+General understanding of what makes a successful business idea validation process is a starting point.
 Then, it’s important to focus on more specific criteria applicable directly to your launch.
 For Daniel Thomason, during his time at Wise, the goal was for products to be “instant, transparent, convenient, free.”
-There’s also another key aspect to consider – the risk.
+There’s also another key aspect to consider – risk.